mrshll1001/thesis/src/designing_accounting_tools.md

 The following sections details the behaviour and design rationale for each feature of the design.

 #### Scrapbooks
++ Named collections related to anything the worker wanted it to be
++ Were tagged so that anything added to this scrapbook had these tags on
++ Entries could be added to multiple scrapbooks, the idea being you could generate complex lists of tags very quickly without much effort by adding entries to multiple scrapbooks at once.
++ Ability to be colour coded, although notes indicate that the free-colour selection should have been more limited

 #### Types of Entry